My name is Matt Vanderlist and I’m the host and creator of Matt’s Basement Workshop Podcast.

-The very first episode of MBW posted on January 26th, 2006 and was recorded on a toy microphone.
-Chances are, if you’ve listened to the episode, probably explains a few things doesn’t it?
+The very first episode was posted on January 26, 2006 and was recorded on a toy microphone.
+Chances are, if you’ve listened to it, that explains everything!

-A lot has changed since then, but at the heart of the show, Matt’s Basement Workshop is still the same podcast as when it started – ME trying to share with YOU the audience my own experiences so far as a woodworker.
+A lot has changed since then, but at the heart of the show, Matt’s Basement Workshop is still the same podcast as when it started – ME trying to share with YOU my own experiences as a woodworker.
 I’m still an amateur woodworker in his basement workshop enjoying every moment in there I can.

-Just like so many of you, I was bitten by the woodworking bug very early on in life.
+And just like so many of you, I was bitten by the woodworking bug very early on in life.
 For me it started from hours of watching my grandfather working in his basement workshop.
-And also, like so many of you, it wasn’t until years later when I bought my first house that the bug resurfaced and bit even harder than before.
+But it wasn’t until years later when I bought my first house that the bug resurfaced and bit even harder than before.

 A big part of why I started Matt’s Basement Workshop Podcast was that I knew by sharing my own experiences in woodworking it would help me to understand more about what I already know.
-And in more ways than I can count it would inspire me, to learn more about what I still have yet to discover.
-Over the years it’s been am amazing opportunity to talk with so many of you and discover just how much we can truly learn about woodworking together.
+And in more ways than I can count it would inspire me to learn more about what I still have yet to discover.

 A few facts to share with you about myself: